HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 The health helper doubles as an ops checklist: automate it in smoke tests so regressions surface before operators notice backlog on dashboards.

+### Scoped throttles for hot strategies

+`TradeThrottle` now supports *scoped* rate limits via the `scope_fields` configuration option.
+When present, the throttle keeps independent rolling windows per unique combination of the supplied metadata fields (for example a `("strategy_id",)` scope).
+This prevents a single hot strategy from consuming the entire global quota during bursts while still enforcing per-strategy caps.
+Throttle snapshots include both the resolved `scope_key` and a human readable `scope` map so diaries and dashboards surface which strategy tripped the guard.
+Missing metadata gracefully collapses to a shared "None" scope, ensuring events without identifying context remain governed.

 This instrumentation provides the quantitative evidence required by the roadmap to demonstrate that throttling keeps the system responsive under bursty trading conditions.